precice/precice.github.io/content/community/contribute/community-contribute-open-projects.md

 (similarly to how a compiler would refer to code lines with errors): see the [related issue](https://github.com/precice/precice/issues/751).

-**Entry test:** To figure out if this is for you, try [building preCICE from source](installation-source-preparation.html), running the [elastic tube 1D tutorial](tutorials-elastic-tube-1d.html), and modifying the [configuration file](https://github.com/precice/tutorials/blob/master/elastic-tube-1d/precice-config.xml) to trigger an error (e.g., remove one of the `<data>` tags).
+**Is this for me?** To figure out if this is for you, try [building preCICE from source](installation-source-preparation.html), running the [elastic tube 1D tutorial](tutorials-elastic-tube-1d.html), and modifying the [configuration file](https://github.com/precice/tutorials/blob/master/elastic-tube-1d/precice-config.xml) to trigger an error.
-Then, locate and modify the error message in the source code, to provide more information.
+Then, locate and modify the error message in the source code, to provide missing useful information.

 - Skills required: C++
 - Project size: Small (90h)